MohitGoel92/Power-BI/README.md

 - Perform statistics functions that allow us to evaluate basic statistics for the selected column (sum, min/max, average, count, countdistinct).
 These tools will return a single value and are commonly used to explore a table rather than prepare it for loading.
 - Use standard, scientific and trigonometry tools which allow us to apply standard operations such as addition, multiplication and division.
 We are also able to apply more advanced calculations such as power logarithm, sine and tangent to each value in the column.
 Unlike the statistics options, these tools are applied to each individual row in the table.
 - Define binary flags via the Information tools (TRUE/FALSE or 1/0) to mark each row in a column as even, off, positive or negative.
+- Group By: This allows us to aggregate our data at a different level (e.g. transforming daily data into monthly).

 **Note:** We are able to access many of these tools in both the Transform and Add Column menus.
 The difference is whether we wish to add a new column or modify an existing one.